The Rhine River flows through Köln, Germany.

 Moriah had warned me to bring clothes.
 I was wearing my fleece under my raincoat.
 Springtime in Köln (or Cologne), Germany, is a fickle thing.

-Below the trail was the source of that flood.
-The Rhine (Rhein, Rhin, or Rijn) charged north with considerable force.
-Today’s rain was relatively light.
-We could only imagine what might have fallen on the Black Forest upriver or in the Swiss Alps beyond that.
-The run of this 1,326-kilometer (or 824-mile) watercourse began somewhere in what Tacitus could only describe as a place of “precipitous and inaccessible height.”*
+Below the trail, the source of that flood—the Rhine—charged north with considerable force.
+While today’s rain was light, we could only imagine the volume falling on the Black Forest or the Swiss Alps upriver.
+This 1,326-kilometer watercourse begins in what the Roman historian Tacitus could only describe as a place of “precipitous and inaccessible height.”*

 The Rhine originates in Switzerland and runs through Germany and France, the Netherlands, and into to the North Sea.
 Image on the right is from https://www.euratlas.net/geography/europe/rivers/rhine.html (accessed 5/8/2022).